tilburgsciencehub/website/content/topics/Visualization/data-visualization/dashboarding/data-exploration-app-shiny.md

 {{% /example %}}

 ### Incorporating Additional File Types
-To extend the capabilities of your `Shiny` application to handle other file types, such as Excel or JSON, you can incorporate additional logic into the server function.
+To extend the capabilities of the `Shiny` application to handle other file types, such as Excel or JSON, you can incorporate additional logic into the server function.
 Here are some tips for doing so:

 - **Identify File Types**: Determine the additional file types you want your app to support.
 Common types include Excel (.xlsx), JSON (.json), and text files (.txt).
 - **Install Necessary Packages**: Ensure you have the required R packages installed.
 For example, `readxl` for Excel files, `jsonlite` for JSON, and `readr` for more flexible text file reading.